Titan sub disaster was caused by weak safety and oversight, Coast Guard says

 The Coast Guard-led team operated under the possibility there could be survivors for several days.
 Wreckage would subsequently be found on the ocean floor about 330 yards (300 meters) off the bow of the Titanic, Coast Guard officials said.

-Associated Press writers Kimberlee Kruesi in Providence, Rhode Island, and Leah Willingham in Boston contributed to this report.
+Associated Press writers Kimberlee Kruesi in Providence, Rhode Island, Leah Willingham in Boston, and Safiyah Riddle in Montgomery, Alabama, contributed to this report.